Paris - Ile De France

-So did prestigious brands specialized in ready to wear and home decoration, art galleries and antique wooden toys, to name a few.
+So did prestigious ready to wear and home decoration brands, art galleries and antique wooden toys, to name a few.

-Only two of the original shops are still present.
+Sadly, only two of the original shops are still there.

 If you love books old and new, you’ll enjoy spend some time in the Librairie Jousseaume (the former Librairie Petit-Siroux), which was founded in 1826.